uktrade/pii-secret-check-hooks/README.md

  * Add a `.pii-custom-regex` file if needed (explanation below)
  * Add a `.pii-ner-exclude` file if needed (explanation below)

+## Tracking exclusions
+A file is written to, which should be included in committed files, which records a hash of files checked by the hooks.

 ## Excluding files with .pii-secret-exclude
 In order to exclude files from the checks add them to this file.
 HOWEVER, you should heavily favour excluding lines using `#PS-IGNORE`, rather than files.